casmith/sync-todoist-to-habitica/README.md

 [![CircleCI](https://circleci.com/gh/casmith/todoist-habitica-sync.svg?style=svg)](https://circleci.com/gh/casmith/todoist-habitica-sync)

-A utility for syncing todoist tasks to habitica
+A utility for syncing todoist tasks to habitica.

+This is not created by, affiliated with, or supported by Doist.

 ## Requirements